-- D. If the application is determined to be incomplete, it shall be returned to the applicant and the applicant requested to submit the documentation necessary to complete the application.
-No additional filing fee will be required. - E. The application shall indicate the parameters of the historic resource that is being nominated, specifying any related structures or landscape that is to be included for consideration. - F. The owner of a historic resource proposed for designation may notify the Planning Director in writing of their support of, or objection to, the proposed designation any time after initiation, but prior to designation. - G. A request to delete a listed resource from the Register will be initiated in the same manner and using the same procedure as was followed to nominate a potentially historic resource.
+D. If the application is determined to be incomplete, it shall be returned to the applicant and the applicant requested to submit the documentation necessary to complete the application.
+No additional filing fee will be required.

+- E. The application, resolution of intent to nominate, or nomination shall indicate the parameters of the historic resource that is being nominated with specificity, specifying including any related structures or landscape that is to be included for consideredation. - F. The owner of a historic resource proposed for designation may notify the Planning Director in writing of their support of, or objection to, consent, or withholding consent, to the proposed designation at any time after initiation, but and prior to a final designation by the Board. - G. A request to delete a listed resource from the Register will be initiated in the same manner and using the same procedure as was followed to nominate a potentially historic resource.
 The action shall result from new information, the discovery of earlier misinformation or change of original circumstances, conditions or factors that justified the designation.
 Notice of removal of a listed resource shall be sent to the same persons or other parties as set forth in Section 17.##.120 and the resolution shall be repealed or amended accordingly.